Live2D/CubismNativeSamples/Samples/OpenGL/README.md

 When you run these scripts, you can choose to generate the full version or the minimum version of the sample.

+Follow the steps below when building for iOS Simulator on a Mac with Apple silicon.

+1. Change the description of XCode's `Project Settings - TARGETS - Demo` and `Framework`'s `Build Settings - Architectures - Architectures` according to the execution environment.

 [ios-cmake] is used as a toolchain for CMake.
 Please refer to the [thirdParty](#thirdParty) section and download in advance.